 “This decision has been on my mind for a while, and I didn’t make it lightly,” Issa said in a statement announcing the end of his reelection bid.

-Issa endorsed San Diego County Supervisor Jim Desmond, a fellow Republican, to succeed him.
+Issa endorsed member of the San Diego County Board of Supervisors Jim Desmond, a fellow Republican, to succeed him.
 Desmond filed paperwork on the morning of March 6 amid uncertainty over whether Issa might be dropping out of the race.

-“He understands this community, was born and raised here, and will make a terrific Congressman,” Issa said of Desmond.
+“He understands this community, was born and raised here, and will make a terrific Congressman,” Issa said of Desmond in his statement.

-Issa left Congress in 2018 after Trump, then in his first term, nominated him to head the U.S. Trade and Development Agency.
-Although his nomination never advanced in the Senate, he mounted a successful comeback in 2020, winning a seat that had remained safely Republican until the latest remapping shifted the partisan balance of his 48th District.
+Issa left Congress in 2018 after President Donald Trump, then in his first term, nominated him to head the Trade and Development Agency.
+Although his nomination never advanced in the Senate, he mounted a successful comeback in 2020, winning a seat that had remained safely Republican until the latest remapping shifted the partisan balance of his 48th Congressional District.

 “Issa abandoning his voters now is the clearest sign yet that Republicans know he can’t win,” Anna Elsasser, spokesperson for the Democratic Congressional Campaign Committee, said in a statement.
 “Any Republican who tries to parachute into this race with the same extreme agenda will face the same fate.”